mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-bake-gui.md

             is_block_provider: false
         }
     }
-	# The mode tezpeak should operate in
+	# The mode mavpeak should operate in
 	# auto - if bound to localhost, it will operate in private mode if not, it will operate in public mode
 	# public - assumes public environment, only readonly operations are allowed
 	# private - assumes private environment, all operations are allowed